marlonbarrios/duets-in-latent-space/README.md

 ## Nodes or Vignetes

-### Walking in an exagerated Manner arounf the perimeterof a square
+### Walking in an Exagerated Manner Around the Perimeter of a Square

 [Video](https://www.artforum.com/video/bruce-naumans-walking-in-an-exaggerated-manner-161646/)